Gait3D/Gait3D-Benchmark/README.md

 # Gait3D-Benchmark
-This repository contains the code and model for our CVPR 2022, ACM MM 2022, and ACM MM 2023 paper.
+This repository contains the code and model for our CVPR 2022, ACM MM 2022, and ACM MM 2023 papers.
 The Gait3D-Benchmark project is now maintained By [Jinkai Zheng](http://jinkaizheng.com/) and [Xinchen Liu](http://xinchenliu.com/).
 Thanks to all of our co-authors for their help, as well as the great repository that we list in the Acknowledgement.